 - COVER SHEET

 Include a cover sheet with name, mailing address, telephone number, email, project title, and a single paragraph of not more than 150 words summarizing your proposed project.
 Please indicate on your cover sheet whether you previously submitted a proposal for Folly.
 If you are applying as a team, please include the names and emails for each team member and identify one team member as the Lead Contact.

 - PROJECT PROPOSAL AND BUDGET

-Applicants must submit a project proposal of up to 1000 words that clearly describes the project and its relationship to the theme of the architectural folly.
-Applicants are encouraged to submit renderings and sketches of the proposed project.
-Proposals must demonstrate feasibility within the $5,000 production grant.
-A preliminary budget should be included that identifies expenses and offers a description of how the project fits within the financial parameters.
-The proposal should address plans for the dispersal of all material used in the project.
+Submit a project proposal of up to 1,000 words that clearly describes the project and its relationship to the theme of the architectural folly and function AND offers a description of how the project fits within the financial parameters.
+A preliminary budget should be included that identifies expenses and demonstrates feasibility within the $10,000 production grant, and applicants are strongly encouraged to include renderings and sketches of the proposed project.

 - CURRENT RESUME/CV AND REFERENCES